athomasoriginal/clojurescript-30/21-unreal-webcam-fun/README.md

 By using the `#js` macro, I am creating and passing a JS object to `.getUserMedia`

-# Thread v. dot dot macro
+# Thread v dot dot macro

 You are going to notice that I use the `->` macro for the first time in this series.
 I am going to opt for this going forward.
 It appears to be the preferred option based on conversation I have had with other **clojurians**.